-Since participation in the fully-insured HAP plan is minimal in relation to the other coverage (less than 1% participation), the HAP plan was not used in the development of the rates.
+Since participation in the fully-insured HAP plan is minimal in relation to the other coverage (approximately 1% of participation), the HAP plan was not used in the development of the rates.

-For employees hired after 1/1/1997, BCBS PPO plan 903 is the only medical plan available to non-Medicare retirees.
+For employees hired after 1/1/1997, BCBS PPO2, ASR PPO1, and ASR PPO2 are the only medical plan available to non-Medicare retirees.
 The prescription drug plan is the same as the plan offered to current retirees.
 We have developed separate premium rates for these future retirees in order to reflect the non-Medicare medical benefit differences.